SofaDefrost/Tutorials/PneuNets-Gripper/docs/fabrication.md

 The pressure system is composed of serhingues actuated by a stepper motor.
 The stepper motor is controlled using an Arduino.
 The Arduino is connected to a PC using an usb cable and serial emulation.
 The Arduino board then communicate with the Sofa-PR simulation to get the commands.
+The stepper motor is controlled by the number of step to do. <br><br><br>

 <img src="../images/fab2.jpg" align="left" height="200" />

+To link the steps with the air volume a calibration has to be done in which we measure how much steps we can do before touching the serhingue boundaries.
+In our prototype, 1400 steps are corresponding to 30ml.
+As the command from Sofa-RT is also in air volume a simple linear relationship implemented on the Arduino board manage the conversion.